 Everyone’s committed to getting a good night’s sleep, even when on vacation.
-Even so, renters often feel like they’re going in blind when it comes to sleeping on an RV mattress.
-This is exactly why we’ve put together this big guide to help steer potential RV owners and renters toward the best possible RV sleep.
+Even so, RV renters often feel like they’re going in blind when it comes to sleeping on an RV mattress.
+This is why we’ve put together this big guide to help steer potential RV owners and renters toward the best possible RV sleep.

 RV Mattresses Come in Many Shapes and Sizes

-Traditional Beds vs RV Mattress
+Traditional Mattresses vs RV Mattresses

-Traditional RV mattress beds come in a variety of shapes and sizes, but very rarely do they match the regular mattress sizes you might see on a bed in a house.
-For instance, a RV mattress beds may be shorter in length to compensate for lack of walking space.
-Some RV mattresses may not be as wide as usual for the same reason.
-Because there is no standard size for traditional RV mattress beds, you often need to measure your bed to get the right size of sheets.
-RVers want to measure the height (lining your measuring tape up vertically and measuring upward from underside of mattress to top, the same as you would your own height from feet to head if you were standing up next to the mattress).
+Traditional RV mattress beds come in a variety of shapes and sizes but rarely match the regular mattress sizes you might have in your home.
+For instance, RV mattresses may be shorter in length or have rounded corners to compensate for lack of space.
+Some RV mattresses may not be as wide as a bed you would find in a home, for the same reason.
+Even though there is such a thing as an “RV Short Queen,” (which typically refers to a 60” wide by 74” or 75” long mattress), there is no standard size for traditional RV mattress beds.
+As a result, you often need to measure your bed to get the right size of sheets.
+As an RVer, you’ll want to measure the thickness (lining the measuring tape up vertically and measuring upward from underside of the mattress to top sleeping surface, the same way you would measure your own height from feet to head, if you were standing up next to the mattress).

-Fnew-away sofa beds are very common in motorhomes and travel trailers.
+Stow or fold-away sofa beds are very common in motorhomes and travel trailers.
 RV mattresses can also be found in camper vans and hybrid campers, but are less common in truck campers, A-frame trailers, and pop-ups.

 Several of the bigger RVs will include a bunk room or area with 2-4 small bunks meant for use by children and smaller individuals.
 These bunks with RV mattresses are quite narrow, measuring only about 28-34 inches from one side to the other.
-Families with kids often appreciate having these bunks, as they can remain beds throughout the trip and require no setup or tear-down each day.
+Families with kids often appreciate having these bunks, as they can remain beds throughout the trip and require no setup or take-down each day.